Juan-Kineipe/dont-starve-together/README.md

 This project is inspired by the game [Don't Starve Together](https://www.klei.com/games/dont-starve-together).

-The UI represents a mock of the Survivor Select screen in the game.
+The UI simulates the Survivor Select screen from the game.

+The API provides endpoints to get Survivor's information.

 You can access it at https://juan-kineipe.github.io/dont-starve-together/

 ![Screenshot](https://github.com/Juan-Kineipe/dont-starve-together/blob/main/other/screenshot.png?raw=true)

-The API provides endpoints to get Survivors related information.

 ## Motivation